 - Bacteriology & Virology

 - Analysis & Design of Research Studies

 Recommended module: Molecular Biology

 Sessions on basic computing, molecular biology and statistics are run throughout the term for all students.

 Terms 2 and 3

 Students take a total of five modules, one from each timetable slot (Slot 1, Slot 2 etc.).
-The list below shows recommended modules.
-There are other modules that can be taken only after consultation with the Course Director.
+There are other modules that can be taken only after consultation with the Programme Director.

 - Clinical Virology